Stocks edge higher, dollar sags eyeing Fed pause

 Global shares edged higher and the dollar held near three-week lows on Wednesday as traders were all but certain that the U.S. Federal Reserve will refrain from hiking interest rates later in the session.

-Overnight, the much-watched U.S. CPI report showed prices barely rose in May, with just a 0.1% increase from the prior month.
+The much-watched U.S. CPI report on Tuesday showed prices barely rose in May, with just a 0.1% increase from the prior month.
 On an annual basis, consumer prices rose 4%, the smallest in more than two years, slowing from April's 4.9%.

 That has crystallised traders' views that the Fed is unlikely to hike rates later on Wednesday.
 They now see more than a 90% chance of the bank staying put.

 Expecting a pause global stock markets were in an upbeat mood.
-The pan-regional Euro Stoxx 600 index was up 0.5% by 0910 GMT.
+Europe's pan-regional Stoxx 600 index was up 0.7% by 1128 GMT.
 S&P 500 futures and Nasdaq futures were both up 0.2%, setting Wall Street for further gains after U.S. stocks rallied to 14-month highs overnight.

 "Having already flagged the possibility of a pause I think it's unlikely that (the Fed) would veer off course at this particular juncture," said Richard McGuire, head of rates strategy at Rabobank in London.